salaback/foreman/README.md

 | foreman:requests | model | <u>N</u>amespace, <u>D</u>omain | Generates both a Create and Update request class.|
 | foreman:route | model | <u>N</u>amespace, <u>D</u>omain| Can be run multiple times to add more routes to the routes file. |

+## Customization

+After publishing the vendor files will generate a `stubs` directory in the base of the project.
+These templates can be modified to and used to generate files using the Foreman commands.

+In the template, passed variables can be accessed using a mustache like sintax, for example `{{ model }}`.
+Variables can be modified using a variety of filters through a dot notation, for example {{ model.lowercase.plural }}.
+This includes all of Laravel's Str class helpers.
+Additionally, it includes `leadingBackSlash`, `trailingForwardSlash`, `trailingDot`,